metabase/metabase/docs/developers-guide.md

 Start the frontend build process with

     yarn run build-hot

-Caveat - Yarn does not properly support `build-hot` on Windows 8/10.
-You will need to manually build the frontend client with

-    yarn run build

-This will get you a full development server running on port :3000 by default.

 ## Frontend development
 We use these technologies for our FE build process to allow us to use modules, es6 syntax, and css variables.